- Author: Michael Burry

 Can You Get Disability Benefits For Scoliosis?

 You may be eligible for disability benefits if your scoliosis makes it impossible for you to work, causes pain in your spine, unable to walk, or breathing difficulty.
-The Social Security Administration (SSA) has included scoliosis in the category of musculoskeletal system (listing 1.00) and connective tissues, and it is not mentioned in the SSA’s Blue Book listing.
+Even if your scoliosis is severe, the process of applying for and securing disability benefits is challenging.
+Applicants must meet strict criteria and provide ample medical documentation

 SSA’s Eligibility Criteria For Getting Disability With Scoliosis